-The Social World of the Poligrafi and the Culture of Political Communication in Sixteenth-Century Italy
+The Social World of the Poligrafi and the Cultural Politics of Sixteenth-Century Italy

 In 2018, I co-organised the conference 'Beyond Truth: Fiction and (Dis)information in the Early Modern World' at New College, Oxford.
 For more information about the conference, please visit oxdisinfo.wordpress.com.